Beinsezii/3blocks-widgets-bsz/README.md

 ## hardware
 Displays GPU, Memory, and CPU utilization with pretty colors.
+Does NOT use `bszi3b-shared.bash`

 ### Requirements
   * **`markup=pango` set in i3blocks config**